Best Acoustic Guitar Preamp Pedal Complete Buyers Guide

 Active Acoustic Di Box vs Acoustic Preamp Pedal

-Strictly speaking Active DI's (not passive) are preamps and they fulfill the same basic functions.
-However, they don't usually come with acoustic guitar friendly options like tone shaping and feedback suppression.
+Strictly speaking, Active DIs (not passive) are preamps, and they fulfill the same basic functions.
+However, they don’t usually come with acoustic guitar-friendly options like tone shaping and feedback suppression.
+There are important differences between a Preamp vs power amp that make the preamp more practical and useful for acoustic guitars.

 Best Acoustic Preamp Selection Methodology

-We started by looking at all the acoustic preamp pedals that are readily available from United States retailers which have been designed for live performance use.
-We then placed those with the most promising reviews and ratings on our short-list to produce ratings for.
+We started by looking at all the best acoustic preamp pedals that are readily available from United States retailers and that have been designed for live performance use.
+We then placed those with the most promising reviews and ratings on our shortlist to produce ratings for.
 This resulted in a short list of 32 preamps, and you can see their ratings in our Music Gear Database.

-We collected over 7000 relevant opinions from forum discussions, reviews, ratings and recommendations, including the most recent ones (a 4.7% increase over the previous edition), which we processed with the Gearank Algorithm to produce the rating scores out of 100 you see above.
+We collected over 7000 relevant opinions from forum discussions, reviews, ratings, and recommendations, including the most recent ones, which we processed with the Gearank Algorithm to produce the rating scores out of 100 you see above.
 We chose those with the highest ratings to recommend.

 About the Author and Contributors